Robust Pose Transfer with Dynamic Details using Neural Video Rendering: Method

 \subsection{Full Objective}

-We denote the UV generator and D$^2$G-Net as $G_{\text{uv}}$ and $G_{\text{D}^2\text{G}}$ respectively. \yt{Note that the $G_{\text{uv}}$ is pretrained on a large corpus of different characters frames, since the mapping from pose labels to pixel-level UV coordinate is person-agnostic.
-Then we finetune the $G_{\text{uv}}$ during the person-specific training for each subject to fit the particular body shape.
-The pretrain objective is given by minimize the following loss}
+We denote the UV generator and D$^2$G-Net as $G_{\text{uv}}$ and $G_{\text{D}^2\text{G}}$, respectively. \ytt{Note that $G_{\text{uv}}$ is first pretrained on frames of a large corpus of different characters, which can be used for the end-to-end training of other characters.} \ytt{The pretraining helps improve the model robustness, and the finetuning process enables the generated UV map to better fit the specific character's body shape, as we demonstrate in the supplementary material.}